iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

     >
     > The field `FSTYPE` should be blank for each IOMesh block device.
 If not, the block device will be filtered out by the device selector.

-2. To get details of an individual block device, run the following command.
+2. Run the following command to get details of a block device object.
 Replace `<device_name>` with the block device name.

     ```shell
     kubectl --namespace iomesh-system -o yaml get blockdevice <device_name>